 Crumbed Cauliflower Steaks

-If making homemade chickpea breadcrumbs, preheat the oven to 350F/180C and line a large baking sheet with parchment paper.
+If making homemade chickpea crumbs, preheat the oven to 350F/180C and line a large baking sheet with parchment paper.

-If using store-bought breadcrumbs, add them to a shallow bowl together with the herbs, spices and sea salt.
+If using store-bought crumbs, add them to a shallow bowl together with the herbs, spices and sea salt.
 Stir until evenly mixed and set aside.

 Set oven temperature to 430F/220C and line a large baking sheet with parchment paper.
 Arrange a wire cooling rack on top of the baking sheet so that the steaks are able to crisp up all around.

 Prepare the cauliflower by removing the leaves, trimming the stem and cutting into steaks.
 If you have any smaller pieces then keep those as well.
 Steam the cauliflower steaks (and smaller pieces) over boiling water for 3-4 minutes to partially cook.
 Once slightly softened, remove and set aside.

 Next, prepare the batter for the cauliflower.
 In a large bowl, whisk together the cassava flour, water, and sea salt.
 The batter should be thick enough to coat the cauliflower lightly.
 If it's too thick, add a few tablespoons of water.